mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 # Also, for the train and
 # validation data, it is assumed that the first entry in each row is the target variable.
+# BUT NOT for the test dataset split!!
 pd.concat([Y_val, X_val], axis=1).to_csv(os.path.join(data_dir, 'validation.csv'), header=False, index=False)
 pd.concat([Y_train, X_train], axis=1).to_csv(os.path.join(data_dir, 'train.csv'), header=False, index=False)